Frequently Asked Questions

 What if I've danced ballroom in the past?

 It depends entirely on the amount and type of ballroom experience you have.
 If you have never worked on technique, you will probably find yourself most at home in our newcomer classes, although some of the material may be review for you.
-Even though jumping ahead a year may seem like an exciting prospect, many freshmen find themselves unprepared for advanced classes.
-If you have practiced seriously in the past, you will want to move into Bronze or Silver classes immediately.
+If you have practiced and competed seriously in the past, you will want to move into Bronze or Silver classes immediately.

 Feel free to contact our Publicity Director with any further questions!